musabmjafri/ummah-opensource-docs/non-profit-constitution-bylaws.md

 5. The HSPA shall assist or the Shura and appropriate fundraising committees in setting up meetings with other Islamic Centers and Masajid or procure appointments for them in order to facilitate collaboration in fundraising for \<ORG\> and its causes.
 6. The HSPA shall hand over all admin level access to the social media accounts of \<ORG\> in the presence of the Shura to the succeeding HSPA at the end of term or upon leaving the office.

+## Founders

+1. Founders are members of the Majlis-e-Aam that consist of the initial group that formed the non-profit and are custodians of the \<ORG\> and this constitution.
+2. Founders shall ensure that any subsequent member of Majlis-e-Aam, Shura, all employees, and the community adhere to the constitution, and that any decisions being made do not conflict with any clause in Article 2.
+3. Founders shall ensure that there are no conflicts in the matters of the \<ORG\> and shall work towards providing resolutions.
+4. Founders shall have the right to call for dismissal of the members of the Shura and conduct a vote among themselves to dismiss anyone from the office.
+5. Founders shall have authority to call for amendments to the constitution following all clauses of Article 12.
+6. All founders shall hold loyalty towards the \<ORG\> and must not hold conflict of interest in any matter of the \<ORG\>.
+7. The founders, if available, shall oversee the handover of all documents, assets, and accesses from one elected member to the next.

 ## Committees and Subcommittees

 1. Committees and subcommittees may be established or dissolved by the Shura in the respective areas.
 The responsibilities of all committees shall be within the framework of this Constitution.